 The programme offers a two year/eight term curriculum for each age group.
 These groups include the SeaStars (Grades 4 and 5), Raggies (Grades 6 and 7) and Orcas (Grades 8 and 9).
 Topics covered range from learning more about the scientific method by carrying out your own rocky shore experiment to exploring the depths of the ocean by studying the different ocean zones.
 From how to successfully coexist with the ocean and its creatures, by discovering and visiting cool local organisations such as the Shark Spotters, to designing your own super marine animal while learning about the awesome creatures that make this watery world their own.
 From learning about some of the very cool research being carried out in South African waters to uncovering and galvanising the power of our everyday choices.

 Guardians partnered with Surf Outreach in Muizenberg, bringing the world beneath the waves to the surfers that ride them.
-Teaming up with Strandfontein Sea Rescue will empower the kids to combine local knowledge and practical experience with research and conservation to enhance their skill set, discover opportunities and broaden their future horizons.
+Teaming up with Strandfontein Sea Rescue would empower the kids to combine local knowledge and practical experience with research and conservation to enhance their skill set, discover opportunities and broaden their future horizons.

 Each group has a mascot…